 Finds, and shall find me, unafraid.

 How charged with punishments the scroll,

 I am the master of my fate:

 William Ernest Henley

 Invictus Brewing Co.’s mission is to produce high quality beers for adults to enjoy while also being good stewards of our earth and resources.

 Blaine is a great place to live, one of the fastest growing cities in Minnesota and is known for its sports activities.
-We are proud of our town and wanted to contribute to its economy, revitalization and attractions.
+We are proud of our community and want to contribute to its economy, revitalization and attractions.
 A brewery was the obvious next step.
-Blaine is ready for craft beer.

 Located adjacent to the National Sports Center that attracts more than 4 million people a year through multiple sports including soccer, hockey, lacrosse, baseball/softball, golf, ultimate frisbee, rugby, football and more, it just seemed like a natural fit to have beer along with our sports.